 Moreover, this ultrasound technique allows our doctors to visualize the cavernosal arteries and muscle tissue, allowing for the detection of abnormalities such as fibrosis and calcifications of the erectile muscle.

 The ultrasound examination can also detect the presence of a veno-occlusive dysfunction, which prevents trapping and storing blood in the penis sufficient to maintain an erection.
 Measuring the ratio of blood flow into the penis while the heart is pumping versus when it is at rest will assess this.
 This measurement is called the resistive index and is based on the observation that in a normal erect penis, the pressure inside the erectile chamber exceeds the pressure in the arteries when the heart is at rest, therefore no blood should flowing into the penis.
 If blood flow occurs in this situation, the diagnosis of veno-occlusive dysfunction can be confirmed.

-We advise you to book a consultation with one of our highly experienced doctors.
-The first step towards successful treatment is an accurate diagnosis of potential causes by our specialists.
+We advise you to book a consultation with our highly experienced doctors.
+The first step towards an accurate diagnosis is an investigation of possible causes by our specialists.

-After this, our doctors will seek to do two things:
+After this, our doctors will aim to do two things: